Antonio López, 1st Marquess of Comillas: Biography

-Around that time Antonio López transferred his residence to Barcelona and married a Catalan lady, Lluïsa Bru Lassús, with whom he had four children.
-Claudio Lopez Bru was his fourth son.
-During this decade he moved to Spain the head offices of some of his companies as well.
+Around that time Antonio López moved to Barcelona and married a Catalan lady, Luisa Bru Lassús, with whom he had four children.
+Claudio López Bru was his fourth son.
+During this decade he moved the head offices of some of his companies to Spain as well.
 Eventually his children became part of the high society in Barcelona and Antonio López became the father-in-law of Eusebi Güell after his daughter Isabel López Bru married him.

-At the prompting of Jesuit Tomás Gómez Carral Antonio López accepted to finance the construction of the Comillas Pontifical University, but he died in 1883 in Barcelona in the very year of the groundbreaking ceremony.
+At the prompting of Jesuit Tomás Gómez Carral Antonio López agreed to finance the construction of the Comillas Pontifical University, but he died in 1883 in Barcelona in the very year of the groundbreaking ceremony.

 Legacy and honors

-Antonio López was the founder of the following companies: Compañía General de Tabacos de Filipinas, Ferrocarriles del Norte, and Compañía Transatlántica Española, among others.
+Antonio López was the founder of the following companies: Compañía General de Tabacos de Filipinas, Compañía de los Caminos de Hierro del Norte de España, and Compañía Transatlántica Española, among others.

 In 1877 writer Jacint Verdaguer wrote the Catalan language poem L'Atlàntida in his honour.

 He was ennobled with the title of Marquess of Comillas in 1878 and was also awarded the Order of Isabella the Catholic.
 King Alfonso XII made a eulogy of Antonio López following his death, saying that "Spain has lost one of the men who has given it the greatest service."